Skip to main content

 Key Differences Between Exam Boards

-AQA formula booklet is organised clearly by topic with helpful labels.
-The statistics section includes critical value tables for hypothesis testing.
+AQA’s booklet is organised clearly by topic with helpful labels — the statistics section includes critical value tables for hypothesis testing.
+It’s arguably the most user-friendly layout of the three.

-OCR formula booklet is the most comprehensive, including extensive statistical tables (normal distribution, binomial cumulative distribution).
-OCR students often find they need to reference the booklet less during pure maths but more during statistics.
+OCR’s booklet is the most comprehensive, with extensive statistical tables for normal distribution and binomial cumulative distribution.
+OCR students often find they reference the booklet less during pure maths but more during statistics.

-All boards expect the same foundational knowledge.
+All boards expect the same foundational knowledge though.
 Don’t assume switching exam boards will reduce what you need to memorise.
+It won’t.

 What You MUST Memorise (Not in the Booklet)